mijuual/ML-FraudScan/README.md

 Unit tests were added to improve **reliability** and **reproducibility**:
 - Tested visualization functions to ensure plots are generated without errors.
 - Tested IP-to-country mapping logic for correct geolocation assignment.
 - Automated tests allow consistent validation when code changes are made.

+## Interactive Dashboard

+An interactive Streamlit dashboard was created to enable:
+- Real-time exploration of fraud vs. non-fraud transaction distributions.
+- Visual insights into categorical features (e.g., browser, source, device).
+- Easy interpretation of fraud patterns by non-technical stakeholders.

 ##  Final Output